jyam1/CalculatorAPP/README.md

 # Simple calculator app

-Has basic functions of a calculator
+Has basic functions of a calculator.
 Press the corresponding buttons in order to do any basic calculation